This article was first published 5th June 23 on the global media site Make a Difference.

 We asked people which stressors they were currently experiencing, and cross referenced them with their resilience competency clusters.
 The work-related stressors included job demands, job ambiguity, or poor interpersonal relationships.
 Personal stressors included going through a stressful life period (such as having young kids, going through divorce, or caring for older family members) and experiencing a mental health issue.
 Figure 2 summarises how those in each core resilience competency clusters experienced these stressors.
 Due to the nature of correlational data, we can’t be certain of the causal effects.
 Did the stressors lead to a lowered resilience competence or does the low resilience competence intensify the experience of stressors?
 That said, there are some interesting relationships between stressors and resilience clusters.

 Figure 2 highlights how the three resilience competency clusters help people cope with unrealistic job demands, as well with personal stressors and mental health challenges.
 Engaging in Healthy Habits is the most favourable way to deal with heavy work loads, while Mindful Self-Regulation best contributes to coping with personal demands and mental health concerns.
-Connected Giving doesn’t lower the impact of a heavy workload, but has the strongest effect when coping with change initiatives and uncertainty in the form of changing job roles, interpersonal work relationships, and the challenges of hybrid work.
+Social Integration doesn’t lower the impact of a heavy workload, but has the strongest effect when coping with change initiatives and uncertainty in the form of changing job roles, interpersonal work relationships, and the challenges of hybrid work.

 Thus, our data suggests that when going through large change initiatives, focusing on community building and providing spaces for group reflections might help employees regulate stress most.
 People in the Low Resilience cluster experience each of the stressors in figure 2 significantly more often than those in other clusters.
 Having Low resilience should not be viewed as a personal issue – it is also related to the number of stressors experienced at work.
 When people experience four or more stressors in their private or work lives, they are much more likely to be categorised in the Low Resilience cluster.
 We highlight that the 41% of Low Resilience employees could be at a higher risk of mental health issues.
 They might be in greater need of organisational and psychological support to help them build up coping strategies.